A universal scaling law for gravitational waves induced during inflation: Conclusion

 \section{Conclusion}

-To summarize, let us recall the assumptions leading to relation \eqref{eq:nT-main-formula}: {\it (i)} we consider an inflationary phase with constant equation of state $w<-1/3$; {\it (ii)} only super-horizon perturbations generate GWs, as is the case if the source field $\Psi_i$ was amplified from the vacuum; {\it (iii)} $\Psi_i$ is a Gaussian field; {\it (iv)} its spectrum -- a generic power law of $k$, of $a$, and of an arbitrary energy scale -- is not red, $n\geq 0$; {\it (v)} a technical but not very restrictive inequality between $n$ and $w$ must be satisfied -- see Figure \ref{fig:plot-n-w}.
+In this paper we have exposed, using dimensional arguments, how induced gravitational wave backgrounds acquire a spectral tilt whose value is uniquely determined by the spectral index of their source and by the inflationary dynamics.
+During slow-roll inflation the generated background is systematically nearly scale invariant with a small deviation given by the slow-roll parameter $\ep$.
+This is the main result, outlined in \Eq\eqref{eq:nT-main-formula}.
+To summarize, let us recall the assumptions leading to this relation: {\it (i)} we consider an inflationary phase with either constant equation of state $w<-1/3$ or slow-roll; {\it (ii)} only super-Hubble perturbations generate GWs, as is the case if the source field $\Psi_i$ was amplified from the vacuum; {\it (iii)} $\Psi_i$ is a Gaussian field; {\it (iv)} its spectrum -- that can be approximated by a generic power law of $k$, of $a$, and of an arbitrary energy scale -- is not red, $n\geqslant 0$; {\it (v)} a technical but not very restrictive inequality between $n$ and $w$ must be satisfied -- see Figure \ref{fig:plot-n-w}.

 Would assumption {\it (i)}, {\it (ii)} or {\it (iv)} be relaxed, our derivation may however still proceed, as long as the dependence on $k$ of the bounds dominating integrals \eqref{eq:Psi-correlator-integral} and \eqref{eq:Ph-res1} is carefully established.
-Other works dedicated to SGWBs generated during the radiation era have e.g. considered GW generation time scales to be independent of $k$, in which case $x_i=k\tau_i\propto k^1$ and \Eq\eqref{eq:Ph-res1} leads to $\PP_T\propto k^3$, in full agreement with Ref. \cite{Cai:2019cdl}.
+Condition {\it (ii)} can easily be generalized to broken power laws.
+The case of peaked spectra has also been discussed in the literature \cite{Pi:2020otn}, but in general one can expect peaked and blue spectra to contribute similarly to \Eq\eqref{eq:Psi-correlator-integral} if the peak is located around the Hubble scale.
+Other works dedicated to SGWBs generated during the radiation era have, e.g., considered GW generation time scales to be independent of $k$, in which case $x_i=k\tau_i\propto k^1$ and \Eq\eqref{eq:Ph-res1} leads to $\PP_T\propto k^3$, in full agreement with Ref. \cite{Cai:2019cdl}.
+Let us also comment that the super-Hubble sources of anisotropic stress discussed in this paper may continue to exist after the transition from inflation to the radiation era and to participate in the overall SGWB.
+Nevertheless, the dilution of their stress energy tensor with the expansion should render their contribution much smaller than the contribution from inflation that is mainly generated at the time they exit the Hubble scale.